The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Fibered grids

 which proves (\ref{sat-splitB}). \end{proof}

 It remains to prove Proposition \ref{F3structure} under the assumption that

 Without loss of generality, we may also assume that

-By Corollary \ref{subset}, it follows that $\Phi_{N_k}\Phi_{M_k}|B$.
+Since by (\ref{symdif}) $\calk\not\subset \calj$, it follows from Lemma \ref{fiberfibering-new} (ii) that $\Phi_{N_k}\Phi_{M_k}|B$.
 As in the proof of Lemma \ref{Bjfiver}, we see that $B$ mod $N_k$ is a union of pairwise disjoint $N_k$-fibers in the $p_i$ and $p_j$ directions, so that every $b\in B$ satisfies at least one of the following:

 In particular,